-Ellie’s success with Flying Fish
+Ellie’s Amazing Gap Year With Flying Fish

 After finishing Uni, I wasn’t sure what I wanted to do, there were so many choices but none of them were for me.
 I knew that I wanted to travel and I looked at ways to combine that travel and to earn a living at the same time.
 Twelve months on I have done it, I started with the Greece Water sports experience then Divemaster and now I have just landed a job as a Stewardess on a Superyacht.
 I am the happiest girl in the world!